jimbateson7/jamesbateson.co.uk/src/articles/adding-translations-to-an-eleventy-site.md

 ## Data structure

 Some of the content I have that can be edited in the CMS writes to data (yaml) files, rather than to front matter.
-This also needs to be separated out in to folder for English and Spanish.
+This also needs to be separated out in to a folder for English and Spanish.

 Eleventy requires that the `/_data` folder is in the root of the `src` directory.
-Therefore it needs it's own locale directories within it, rather then being able to place it in the top level folders along with the content.
+Therefore it needs it's own locale directories within it, rather then being able to place it in the top level locale folders along with the content.

 Here's how my `/_data` directory looks: